The National Wallace Monument @ Stirling, Scotland (Credits: John Carroll)

 I am part of a research consortium comprising 40 academics from 7 major UK universities, as well as 25 industry, government, and civil society partners.
-Our project entitled “Participatory Harm Auditing Workbenches and Methodologies” (PHAWM) was awarded £3.5 million by Responsible AI UK to enable end-users and decision-subjects of AI applications to participate in their auditing.
-The project started in May 2024, has a total budget of £4 million and will last for 42 months.
+Our project entitled "Participatory Harm Auditing Workbenches and Methodologies" (PHAWM) was awarded £3.5 million by Responsible AI UK to enable end-users and decision-subjects of AI applications to participate in their auditing.

-I research and supervise computer and social science graduate students at the Itaipu Parquetec Technology Park.
-The project entitled “Human Rights Observatory” (ObservaDH) started in Nov 2023, will last 48 months and is funded with £2.65 million from Itaipu Parquetec, Itaipu Binacional and the Brazilian Ministry of Human Rights and Citizenship.
-My team investigates hate speech detection, technology-facilitated gender-based violence (TFGBV), and the political alignment/biases of Large Language Models (LLMs).
+I research and supervise computer and social science researchers at the Itaipu Parquetec Technology Park.
+The project "National Observatory of Human Rights" (ObservaDH) is funded with £2.65 million in collaboration with Itaipu Binacional and the Brazilian Ministry of Human Rights and Citizenship.
+My team investigates hate speech detection, technology-facilitated gender-based violence, and the political values of LLMs.

 You can check past news here.

-Responsible AI UK Keystone Project @ Responsible AI UK
+Keystone Project @ Responsible AI UK

-Ph.D. degree in Engineering and Technology @ Université Libre de Bruxelles (ULB)
+Ph.D. degree in Engineering and Technology @ Université Libre de Bruxelles

-F.R.I.A doctoral fellowship @ Fonds de la Recherche Scientifique (FNRS)
+F.R.I.A doctoral fellowship @ Fonds de la Recherche Scientifique

 Financial details about the projects are provided in my CV.